nicnocquee/simple-i18n-next/readme.md

 }
 ```

-## Example

-You can checkout the sample Next.js project that uses this CLI [in this repository](https://github.com/nicnocquee/simple-i18n-next-example).

 ## API

 ### Generated constants and functions

-The generated constants and functions are using **camelCase** convention.
-For example, if you have the followng `locales/en/messages.json` file:
+The generated constants and functions use **camelCase** convention.
+For example, if you have the following `locales/en/messages.json` file:

 ```json
 {